 Leadership competencies are key skills that every leader should learn and develop.
 For any industry or business to thrive, its foundation needs to be strong enough to allow it to develop and progress.
 And for that to happen, the foundation needs to be built off of good leadership.
 Whether you are reading this article because you are already a leader or you want to be one.
-You should know that any good leader would have these set of skills that we are going to discuss in this article.
+You should know that any good leader would have this set of skills that we will discuss in this article.

 What are some key leadership competencies?